 The association between bladder cancer and smoking extends to e-cigarettes as well.
 With the increase in e-cigarettes’ popularity, researchers have been uncovering possible associations between bladder cancer and e-cigarettes.

 The researchers in one study compared the urine of individuals who used e-cigarettes with the urine of non-smokers.
 The researchers checked for five chemicals that cause bladder cancer and evidence suggests the chemicals may be in e-cigarette liquid.
 Of the e-cigarette users, 92% tested positive for two of the five chemicals.
-The study authors say more research on the association between bladder cancer and e-cigarettes is needed.
+The study's authors say more research on the association between bladder cancer and e-cigarettes is needed.

 In another study, researchers looked at the impact of nicotine and its chemical compounds — including formaldehyde and nitrosamines — on DNA repair in the cells that line the bladder.
 The study showed e-cigarettes triggered cancer-related bladder tissue damage.
 It also found nitrosamines, nicotine and formaldehyde blocked DNA repair and boosted cancer risk.